Muyuu77/atmt_2023/README.md

 # Assignment03
 Try two strategies to improve the performance of low-resource NMT model.
+(All the testing results are stored in assginment/03)

 #### First strategy: